Skip to main content

 School Improvement

 Region 18 ESC is proud to partner with TEA and the Center for Effective Schools in providing a clear vision for what districts and schools should do to ensure an excellent education for all students.
 This process is called the Effective School Framework or ESF.
-Region 18 ESF facilitators work with campus across the region to develop a comprehensive plan to build in structures and processes to support collaboration between the LEAs and Region 18 in all school improvement efforts.
+Region 18 ESF facilitators work with campuses across the region to develop a comprehensive plan to build in structures and processes to support collaboration between the LEAs and Region 18 in all school improvement efforts.
 The goal is to support TEA’s priority of improving student performance through systemic change based on essential actions within the ESF.

 person